PANTHEONtech/lighty/lighty-applications/lighty-rcgnmi-app-aggregator/README.md

 4. To start the application with a custom lighty.io configuration, use the argument _-c_ and for a custom initial log4j configuration, use argument _-l_:
    `java -jar lighty-rcgnmi-app-<version>.jar -c /path/to/config-file -l /path/to/log4j-config-file`

+    To extend application time-out use the argument `-t/--timeout-in-seconds`.
+This argument override current default application time-out set to 60s.
+    `java -jar lighty-rcgnmi-app-<version>.jar -t 90`

    Example configuration files are located on following path:
    `lighty-rcgnmi-app-docker/example-config/*`